Phantas0s/gocket/README.md

 * Read your Pocket goodies from your comfy shell.
 * Archive or delete multiple entries easily.
-* Use a TUI or pipe the pages' URLs (or titles) to everything you want.
+* Use a TUI or pipe the pages' URLs (or titles) to any URL you want.
 * Search through your Pocket list.

 **Gocket is in early version.
 Its interface might change.
 See the [CHANGELOG](./CHANGELOG)**